justinebateman/playwright-framework-ts/README.md

 ## :wrench: Local Configuration

-In order to be able to install this package from the GitHub Package Repository you must obtain a personal access token from GitHub and configure your per-user `.npmrc` configuration file.
+In order to be able to install this package from the GitHub Package Repository you must configure your per-user `.npmrc` configuration file.

 - Locate the `$HOME/.npmrc` configuration file.
 If one doesn't exist, create it.
 - Add the following to the `.npmrc` configuration file: